Fagradalsfjall Volcano Hike –

 Includes:

-⚠️ Only for travelers with a rental car.
-Taxis/shuttles are not suitable.
-You’ll follow your guide to the volcano parking lot (fees apply), and continue on foot from there.
+⚠️ Only suitable if you have a rental car.
+You will follow your guide to the designated parking area (parking fees apply), then continue on foot.

 ⸻